How Does Insurance Work For Ridesharing Companies Like Uber In California?

 Dealing with insurance companies in the wake of an accident can be difficult.
 The potential issues multiply when there is a ridesharing company involved.
 There can be legal liability and coverage issues, issues of who was at fault for the accident, and whether the ridesharing company driver was “on” or “off” duty, to name a few.

-At Mannion Lowe & Oksenendler, A Professional Corporation, our attorneys have significant experience fighting insurance companies unwilling to pay policyholders, including failure to pay claims and uninsured or underinsured drivers.
+At Mannion Lowe & Oksenendler, P.C., our attorneys have significant experience fighting insurance companies unwilling to pay policyholders, including failure to pay claims and uninsured or underinsured drivers.
 Whether the accident involves a commercial or personal insurance policy, our attorneys will vigorously protect the rights of policyholders and accident victims against insurance companies large and small.

 Keywords: Car insurance, Uber, ridesharing, car accident.